basecamp/bc3-api/sections/client_replies.md

       "name": "Honcho Design"
     }
   },
-  "content": "Hi Leto team, this it's Annie.
+  "content": "<div>Hi Leto team, this it's Annie.
 I'll be your day to day contact for the project, so keep me on your speed dial (or speed email, perhaps more accurately!)
-Feel free to reach out to me with any questions at all, and I'll be posting up some outlines, timelines, etc. very shortly."
+Feel free to reach out to me with any questions at all, and I'll be posting up some outlines, timelines, etc. very shortly.</div>"
 }
 ```
 <!-- END GET /buckets/1/client/recordings/2/replies/3.json -->